-- 38. By 'access and participation' we mean the measures that you put in place to ensure equality of opportunity in: - a.
+- 35. An 'access and participation statement' is a statement setting out your commitment to supporting access and participation in higher education by students from disadvantaged backgrounds and underrepresented groups. - 36.
+By 'access and participation' we mean the measures that you put in place to ensure equality of opportunity in: - a.
 Applications from future students to your provider, and to other higher education providers. - b.
-The student success and progression outcomes for your current students. - 39.
+The student success and progression outcomes for your current students. - 37.
 Your statement should be informed by the context in which you operate and the characteristics and needs of your students.
-It is for you to determine the content of the statement, but the OfS has published advice for providers on good practice.11 - 40.
+It is for you to determine the content of the statement, but the OfS has published advice for providers on good practice.12 - 38.
 Once you have produced your access and participation statement, you will need to publish it on your website and must submit it as part of your application for registration.